somexlab/fastddm/docs/source/build.rst

 Build the documentation
 -----------------------

-To build the documentation, run the following command from within the source directory
+To build the documentation, run the following command from within the source directory:

 .. code-block:: bash